 d.
 Windows will Search automatically for updated driver software.
 (See Image 7)

 e.
-If there is no updated driver available, Uninstall driver and then reinstall the compatible driver.
+If there is no updated driver available, uninstall the driver and then reinstall the compatible driver.

-Corrupt system applications/software or programs may also be the cause of this error.
-You may uninstall it following the given steps:
+Corrupt system applications/software or programs may also cause the ‘critical process died’ error.
+You need to uninstall such applications following the given steps:

 a.
 Open Run dialog box and type MSConfig to open System Configuration Utility.
 (See Image 8)

 b.
-Navigate to Services tab, select Hide all Microsoft Services.
+Navigate to the Services tab, select Hide all Microsoft Services.

 c.
 Click Disable all and proceed.
 (See Image 9)

 d.
-Navigate to Startup tab and click Open Task Manager.
+Navigate to the Startup tab and click Open Task Manager.
 (See Image 10)

 e.
 Locate and select the faulty startup item from the screen, and click Disable.
 (See Image 11)